FraserChapman/plunger/README.md

 2) Go to `about:debugging`
 3) Click on "This Firefox"
 4) Choose "Load Temporary Add-on…"
-5) Select the `manifest.json` file in the `plunger` folder you downloaded in step one.
+5) Select the `manifest.json` file in the `plunger/src` directory you downloaded in step one.

 ### Edge

+The extension is "Pending review" in the Microsoft Edge Add-ons (MEA)

+Alternatively...

 1) Clone the `plunger` repository
 2) Go to `edge://extensions/`
 3) Turn on "Developer Mode"
 4) Choose "Load unpacked"
-5) select the "plunger" folder you downloaded in step one.
+5) select the `src` directory inside the `plunger` directory you downloaded in step one.

-### Notes

-The extension is "Pending review" in the Chrome Web Store (CWS)...not sure if it will just get rejected or not.

-The extension is "Pending review" in the Microsoft Edge Add-ons (MEA)

 ## Example in action